-SZEGED SCIENTISTS ACADEMY YEARBOOK 2018/19
+SZEGED SCIENTISTS ACADEMY YEARBOOK 2019/20

-SZEGED SCIENTISTS ACADEMY YEARBOOK 2018/19
+SZEGED SCIENTISTS ACADEMY YEARBOOK 2019/20

 TABLE OF CONTENTS

 ١. BOARD OF TRUSTEES 4

 11. PROFESSIONAL MANAGEMENT 6

 Ш. OPERATIVE MANAGEMENT 7

 IV.
 KLEBELSBERG SPONSORS 8

-V. SECONDARY SCHOOL PROGRAM 9
+٧. SECONDARY SCHOOL PROGRAM 9

 National base schools 10

 Regional base schools 12

-Laboratory Leader Teachers 14
+Head Teachers in Laboratories 14

 Szent-Györgyi Senior Teachers 15

 VI.
 UNIVERSITY PROGRAM 33

 Research Centers 34

 Szent-Györgyi Mentors 35

-Szent-Györgyi Junior Mentors 76
+Szent-Györgyi Junior Mentors 79

-Szent-Györgyi Students 97
+Szent-Györgyi Students 106

 PRESENT MEMBERS OF THE BOARD OF TRUSTEES OF THE FOUNDATION FOR THE FUTURE OF BIOMEDICAL SCIENCES IN SZEGED

-ANDRÁS VARRÓ

-CHAIRMAN OF THE FOUNDATION'S BOARD OF TRUSTEES

-Doctor of Hungarian Academy of Sciences (HAS), Professor and Head of Department of Pharmacology and Pharmacotherapy at the Faculty of Medicine, University of Szeged
+ANDRÁS VARRÓ CHAIRMAN OF THE FOUNDATION'S BOARD OF TRUSTEES Doctor of Hungarian Academy of Sciences (HAS), Professor of the Department of Pharmacology and Pharmacotherapy at the Faculty of Medicine, University of Szeged

-SECRETARY OF THE FOUNDATION'S BOARD OF TRUSTEES

-Doctor of HAS, Professor of Faculties of Medicine, Universities of Szeged and Pécs
+PÉTER HEGYI SECRETARY OF THE FOUNDATION'S BOARD OF TRUSTEES Doctor of HAS, Professor of the Faculties of Medicine, Universities of Szeged and Pécs

-GYÖRGY LÁZÁR

-Doctor of HAS, Dean of the Faculty of Medicine, University of Szeged
+GYÖRGY LÁZÁR Doctor of HAS, Dean of the Faculty of Medicine, University of Szeged

-LÁSZLÓ DUX

-Doctor of HAS, Professor and Head of Department of Biochemistry at the Faculty of Medicine, University of Szeged
+LÁSZLÓ DUX Doctor of HAS, Professor of the Department of Biochemistry at the Faculty of Medicine, University of Szeged

-Doctor of HAS, Professor and Head of Department of Dermatology and Allergology
+LAJOS KEMÉNY Doctor of HAS, Professor and Head of the Department of Dermatology and Allergology

 SZILVIA KRIZSÓ

 Pulitzer Prize-winner television journalist

 FERENC NAGY

-Academician, Director general of Hungarian Academy of Sciences Biological Research Center, Szeged
+Academician, Director general of the Biological Research Center, Szeged

-LÁSZLÓ VÍGH

-Academician, Deputy innovation director general of Hungarian Academy of Sciences Biological Research Center, Szeged
+LÁSZLÓ VÍGH Academician, research professor of the Biological Research Center, Szeged

-PREVIOUS MEMBERS OF THE BOARD OF TRUSTEES OF THE FOUNDATION FOR THE FUTURE OF BIOMEDICAL SCIENCES IN SZEGED
+PREVIOUS MEMBERS OF THE BOARD OF TRUSTEES OF THE FOUNDATION FOR THE FUTURE OF BIOMEDICAL SCIENCES IN SZEGED ISTVÁN LEPRÁN Doctor of HAS, representative of the Dean of the Faculty of Medicine, University of Szeged, 2013-2014

-ISTVÁN LEPRÁN

-Doctor of HAS, representative of the Dean of the Faculty of Medicine, University of Szeged, 2013-2015

-LÁSZLÓ VÉCSEI

-Academician, former Dean of the Faculty of Medicine, University of Szeged, 2013-2016
+LÁSZLÓ VÉCSEI Academician, former Dean of the Faculty of Medicine, University of Szeged, 2013-2014

-FERENC BARI

-Doctor of HAS, Dean of the Faculty of Medicine, University of Szeged, 2014-2018
+FERENC BARI Doctor of HAS, Dean of the Faculty of Medicine, University of Szeged, 2014-2018

-PÁL ORMOS

-Academician, Director general of Hungarian Academy of Sciences Biological Research Center, Szeged 2013-2018
+PÁL ORMOS Academician, Director general of the Hungarian Academy of Sciences Biological Research Center, Szeged 2013-2018